 Access to the Music Library’s holdings is available through Orbis, the Yale library’s online catalog.
 All of the Music Library’s published scores, books, and compact discs have been entered into the Orbis database.
-Access to some recordings, microforms, and manuscript materials is only available in the specialized card catalogs in the Music Library lobby.
+Access to some recordings, microforms, and manuscript materials is only available in the specialized card catalogs.
 Finding aids for one hundred archival collections have been entered into the Yale University Library Finding Aid Database.

 The holdings of the Irving S. Gilmore Music Library are complemented by other collections in the Yale library.
 Chief among these is the Historical Sound Recordings collection.
 Historical Sound Recordings currently holds more than 250,000 rarities that date back to the very beginning of sound recording and continue up to the present day.
 Oral History of American Music (OHAM) collects and preserves audio and video memoirs directly in the voices of major musical figures of our time.
 Thousands of recordings and transcripts are currently accessible.
 Collections in the Beinecke Rare Book and Manuscript Library at Yale, particularly the Frederick R. Koch Collection, the Speck Collection of Goethiana, the Yale Collection of American Literature, and the Osborn Collection, also hold valuable music materials.